pandaychen/pandaychen.github.io/_posts/2019-10-20-HOW-TO-BUILD-A-SSHD-WITH-GOLANG.md

     log.Printf("New SSH connection from %s (%s)", sshConn.RemoteAddr(), sshConn.ClientVersion())
     // Discard all global out-of-band Requests
-    go ssh.DiscardRequests(reqs)
+    // DisdCardRequest essentially discard those request that does not want a reply go ssh.DiscardRequests(reqs)
     // Accept all channels
     go handleChannels(chans)